silverstripe/silverstripe-registry/README.md

 		}
 	}

 Run /dev/build and now the Registry tab will appear in the CMS.
-From here you can use it like any other ModelAdmin.
+From here you can use this tab to manage your registry data.
+All DataObject classes that implement `RegistryDataInterface` will appear in here.

 ### Viewing the data